Even if it feels a little like we’ve been living in a practical joke (albeit a not very funny one) for a year now,

 Add a little shock value to a nice refreshing drink.
 This one is easy but takes a little preparation.
 You’ll need to buy a

 fake bug and freeze it into an ice cube tray, as suggested by Parents.
 Just make sure grandma and grandpa get the buggy cubes.
-4 Block Their Favorite Channel
+8 Block their favorite channel

 If grandma or grandpa likes to unwind by watching a certain news station or Jeopardy, you can block their favorite channel on their TV.
 Just make sure you’re there when the chaos ensues, because first of all, it will be really funny to watch their confusion grow, but second of all, it’s only fair to be there to fix it.